Whether you use snow or blend up some ice these Natural Fruit Syrup Snow Cones are so easy and fun to create!

 Ingredients

-- snow or crushed ice – No fresh, clean snow?
-Make snow cones without snow with a blender!
-Fill your cup with ice and blend (or process with food processor) on highest setting until consistency of shaved ice.
-Add a little water to the mix if you’re having trouble to help smooth it out.
+To use homemade syrup to make snow cones fill your cup with ice and blend (or process with food processor) on highest setting until consistency of shaved ice.
+Add a little water to help smooth it out if needed.

 Ingredients